 Playing music to your baby in the womb can be very soothing to them.
 You don’t need to play classical music if it is not your usual style.
 Using speakers to play your regular tunes is a great way for baby to hear the rhythm.
 You can now buy bump phones which can play music directly into your bump.
 Just remember not to play it too loud or constantly.
 Research show that ideally sound should be kept under 50 decibels for safety.

 In the third trimester you may have a sudden urge to prepare for babies arrival.
 This usually includes cleaning the house, prepping the nursery or washing all of baby’s clothes.
-It’s a natural instinct mothers have to prepare themselves for baby’s arrival.
+It’s a natural instinct you’ll have to prepare you for baby’s arrival.
 You are providing a safe and caring environment for your precious baby.
+It will also help you prepare for the reality that you’ll soon have a baby to fit into those tiny clothes.
 Nothing is safe from this instinct, so don’t be surprised if you suddenly have the urge to defrost the freezer.

 9. Progression Photos